nolanhergert/RealisticRollerCoaster/README.md

   * Professional firmware developer and have done my own PCB microcontroller projects before.
 Should not be a problem to write the firmware.

 ## Headwinds
-  * Not familiar with mass manufacturing, reliable PCB design and testing,  Area of growth but
+  * Not familiar with mass manufacturing, reliable PCB design and testing,  Area of growth but I think I can learn and prototype quick.
   * Not sure if it's a toy that people will buy yet.
 Need to test market and pricing more before committing to mass manufacturing.
 I would enjoy playing with it though, so I'm building it for myself for now.
-  * Don't have many of the other skills yet required for making a successful product.
-I do have some time and funding though, planning on Crowd Supply or Kickstarter to evalutate demand and raise funds for production and outsourcing work.
+  * Don't yet have many of the other skills required for making a successful product.
+I do have *some* free time and funding though, planning on Crowd Supply or Kickstarter to evalutate demand and raise funds for production and outsourcing work.
   * Working on another project too in a completely unrelated field! https://github.com/nolanhergert/HeadlightBlocker

 ## "Competition"